Murder Mystery Game AI

 Simultaneous Participation

 The best party games for 20 people or more have all players acting at the same time.
-Games like Codenames work brilliantly because both teams guess simultaneously, creating energy and momentum that builds throughout play.
+Team-based word deduction games work brilliantly because both teams guess simultaneously, creating energy and momentum that builds throughout play.
 When players sit idle waiting for their turn, engagement plummets and side conversations derail focus.

 Flexible Player Counts

-Games should accommodate anywhere from 15–30 players without requiring rule modifications.
+Games that accommodate a wide range of player counts without requiring rule modifications are ideal for large gatherings.
 Variable team sizes and scalable difficulty prevent the frustrating "we have 23 people" scramble.
 The ability to split into teams of 8, 10, or 12 without rebalancing mechanics is critical for family reunions where attendance varies.

 Simple Core Rules

 Complex rule books kill large-group games instantly.
-Players need to understand mechanics in under 5 minutes.
+A successful party game should be teachable in under five minutes.
 If you spend 20 minutes explaining rules, you've lost momentum before play begins.
-Games with rule explanations under 5 minutes maintain momentum much better than those requiring 15+ minutes of setup.

 Minimal Physical Space Requirements